 The Amended Hercules Term Loan contains customary representations and warranties, events of default, and affirmative and negative covenants for a term loan facility of this size and type.
 However, Hercules has no covenants that limit or restrict the ability of a wholly-owned subsidiary or controlled entity that is predominantly involved in advancing our development programs to incur indebtedness.
 At the time of the close of the Amended Hercules Term Loan, there is no liquidity covenant on us.

 Under the Amended Hercules Term Loan, we are required to maintain \$20.0 million in unrestricted cash, or the Minimum Cash Requirement, unless either of these conditions are achieved: (i) our market capitalization is in excess of \$750 million, (ii) Part A of Eidos' Phase III ATTRibute trial produces positive data that would be supportive of an NDA filing, or (iii) the acceptance of an NDA by the FDA related to any product filed by any of our wholly-owned subsidiaries or controlled entities.
 Hercules cannot limit or restrict our ability to dispose of assets, make investments, or make acquisitions.
-As pledged collateral for our obligations under the Amended Hercules Term Loan, we granted Hercules' a security interest in all of our assets or personal property, including all equity interests owned or hereafter acquired by us.
-Further, at Hercules' sole discretion we must make a mandatory prepayment equal to 75% of net cash proceeds received from the sale or licensing of any pledged or collateral assets, including intellectual property, of a consolidated entities are a party to, nor provide any credit support or other security in connection with the Amended Hercules Term Loan.
+As pledged collateral for our obligations under the Amended Hercules Term Loan, we granted Hercules a security interest in all of our assets or personal property, including all equity interests owned or hereafter acquired by us.
+Further, at Hercules' sole discretion we must make a mandatory prepayment equal to 75% of net cash proceeds received from the sale or licensing of any pledged or collateral assets, including intellectual property, of a consolidated entity owned by us, or the repurchase or redemption of any pledged collateral by certain specified operating companies.
+None of our consolidated entities are a party to, nor provide any credit support or other security in connection with the Amended Hercules Term Loan.